All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Supporting Wound Healing Beyond Peptide Therapy

 Nutrition for healing.
 Your body needs specific nutrients to build new tissue.
 Protein is critical (aim for at least 0.7 grams per pound of body weight.
-Vitamin C is essential for collagen synthesis) 500-1000mg daily from food or supplements.
+Vitamin C is important for collagen synthesis) 500-1000mg daily from food or supplements.
 Zinc supports immune function and cell division, 15-30mg daily.
 Vitamin A supports epithelial cell growth.

 Wound care basics.
 Keep wounds clean and moist.
 Modern wound care emphasizes moist healing environments over the old "let it air out" approach.
 Follow your provider's specific wound care instructions.